M-Media-Group/Vue3-GateKeeper/README.md

 GateKeeper will redirect the user to the login page and automatically add the `redirect` query parameter.
 This way, you can redirect the user back to the page they were trying to access originally once they have logged in.

-We can also run GateKeeper in a component.
+We can also run GateKeeper in a component (for example, to prevent a form submission if the gates don't pass).
 In this case, we can inject `gateKeeper` and use its functions.

 ```typescript
 import { useGateKeeper } from "@m-media/vue3-gate-keeper";